WHAT WE’RE LOOKING FOR

 You’re more than welcome to send us your brief bio (ideally around 50 words) along with submission.

 Send submissions in the body of an email (or, in case of any special formatting, as an attachment) to email@example.com.
 Essays, articles, reviews, and any other prose pieces should be sent as an attachment, in MS Word format.
 In the subject of the email, please enter “HAIKU,” “ESSAY,” “ARTICLE,” “REVIEW,” or “OTHER,” depending on the type of the submission.
+If you’re submitting for our special Vonnegut section, please enter “VONNEGUT” into the subject line.
 Currently, we publish pieces written in Hungarian and/or English.
 Please also include your name/pen name, email address as well as your current residence (town/city and country) in the body of the email.
 If you’re submitting work written in English, please observe these guidelines (the required email subjects are different for Hungarian-language pieces).

 Regrettably, we are currently unable to pay our contributors, although we certainly hope that this will change in the future.